-Although the popular image of millennials is of long-term renters who shy away from buying a property, recent market surveys show that this isn’t the case.
-In September 2017, a report by Zillow real estate showed that 18- to 35-year-olds are now the largest group of buyers in the US.
-And, although millennials are coming back to the housing market, it's still not easy to buy property as a millennial, as many first time home buyers know well.
+Although millennials are coming back to the housing market, it's still not easy to buy property as a millennial, as many first time home buyers know well.
 Interest rates are higher and the job market is less secure than for recent generations of first-time buyers.
-Here are some of the resources that millennial homebuyers need to navigate the real estate market and purchase their first home.
+We've gathered the resources that millennial homebuyers need to navigate the real estate market and purchase their first home.

 But, if you simply can’t scrape together a bigger down payment, you still have options for buying a property.
 FHA loans are government-backed mortgage loans that require as little as 3%, or even no down payment at all, depending on your credit status and overall financial standing.
 If you’ve served in a branch of the military, you might qualify for a VA loan, which gives 100% mortgages to military personnel and military spouses.
 Other online lenders, like Quicken Loans, offer mortgages at reasonable rates for a 3% down payment.